A 15-year-old British boy who plotted to behead police officers at an Anzac Day parade in Australia has been sentenced to life imprisonment.

 Police said the plan hatched by the boy - who was aged 14 at the time and will remain anonymous due to his age - was "shocking in its brutality and scope".

-The boy remains a "significant risk", the judge, Mr Justice Saunders, said.
+The boy remains a "significant risk", the judge at Manchester Crown Court, Mr Justice Saunders, said.

 Dominic Casciani, BBC home affairs correspondent, said the five-year minimum term was a "window of opportunity" to see if the boy can be deradicalised before he is then moved into the adult prison system.